otonashi-labs/pow/README.md

 ## 4. Contributors

-This programm has been created by Otonashi Labs
+This software has been created by Otonashi Labs